AICAN-Research/breast-epithelium-segmentation/README.md

 # ep-segmentation
-Segmentation of epithelial cells from Hematoxylin and Eosin stained slides using cytokeratin as ground truth.
+Segmentation of epithelial cells from Hematoxylin and Eosin stained slides using cytokeratin and pathologists annotations as ground truth.

+### To use the code base you need:

+1. HE and CK images of tissue slides (.vsi)
+3. Manual annotations of:
+   4. Benign and in situ lesions, annotated in HE images (.ome.tif)
+   5. Cylinders (for tma slides) or areas (for wsi slides) to remove, annotated in CK images (.ome.tif)
+   6. Triplet info (for tma slides), annotated in CK images (ome.tif)
+4. QuPath v 3.2
+5. FastPathology (for inference)
+6. Libraries in requirements.txt

-## Create dataset and train model:
+## Create dataset:
 To create the datasets you need five (for wsi) or six (for tma) images of each slide: he images (.vsi), ck images (.vsi), thresholded dab-channel (.tiff), manual annotations of benign/in situ lesions (.ome.tif), annotations of areas to remove (.ome.tif), and triplet info (.ome.tif).